 [PPC] How to Identify & Reduce Wasted Ad Spend

-Using PPC, or Pay-Per-Click ad campaigns, is one of the most popular methods of marketing to an online audience.
-Whether you are growing a local business or expanding an international corporation, PPC ads provide flexibility when it comes to placement and cost.
+Using PPC, or Pay-Per-Click ad campaigns, is one of the most popular marketing methods for an online audience.
+Whether growing a local business or expanding an international corporation, PPC ads provide flexibility regarding placement and cost.
 Knowing how to reduce wasteful spending on your next PPC campaign is possible by keeping the following tips and tricks in mind.

 1. Review Your PPC Setup